Frequently Asked Questions

 FAQs will be continuously updated as new questions are asked and information is available.

-Skidmore College has been notified that an employee, away from campus, has tested positive for COVID-19.
-The employee remains off-campus and isolated until they have been cleared by health officials.
-Out of respect for the employee’s privacy and in line with federal laws relating to health information, we cannot identify the individual.
+Yes.
+The College has updated the Skidmore community about cases within our community.
+Skidmore’s Health Services and Saratoga County Public Health Services are in regular contact and they both do outreach to individuals identified as close contacts with those who test positive.
+Employees who have tested positive must remain off-campus and isolated until they have been cleared by health officials.
+Out of respect for employee privacy and in line with federal laws relating to health information, we cannot identify individuals.

 Skidmore has made the decision to move to remote learning after the extended spring break, effective Monday, March 23, and continuing throughout the remainder of the spring semester.
 Given the continued and rapid spread of the disease to communities within the United States and around the world, and the need to mitigate the spread of the virus among our campus community, we are taking these extraordinary steps.

 In an effort to curb the spread of COVID-19, New York State Gov. Andrew Cuomo issued an executive order on March 20 that requires all non-essential workers to stay home, beginning at 8 p.m.
-Sunday, March 22 through April 17.
+Sunday, March 22.
+Governor Cuomo has since directed schools and nonessential businesses to stay closed through May 15..
 In compliance with the order, except for certain functions, all Skidmore employees will be required to work remotely, if possible, for the duration of the order.

 In addition, the College is implementing the following measures on campus:

-- Self-service in the dining hall and other dining locations is suspended.
-The dining hall has moved to a take-out food service only model, effective Monday, March 16 at 8 p.m. until further notice.
+- The dining hall has moved to a take-out food service only model until further notice.